kaazing/documentation/admin-reference/r_configure_gateway_service.md

 Let’s look at an example using tiered connection speeds.

-You could offer different connection speeds by defining a separate a [`jms.proxy`](r_conf_jms.md#jmsproxy) service for each tier and then pipe the client connections into a single jms service.
+You could offer different connection speeds by defining a separate [`jms.proxy`](r_conf_jms.md#jmsproxy) service for each tier and then pipe the client connections into a single jms service.
 Here’s an example of the configuration for the `jms.proxy` service for the bottom tier:

 ```xml
 <service>